bluenoah1991/agentic_context_engineering/README.md

 ### Key Point Lifecycle

-1. **Extraction**: At the end of each session, the system analyzes the conversation and extracts new key points
+1. **Extraction**: At the end of each session, the system analyzes the reasoning trajectories and extracts new key points
-2. **Evaluation**: Existing key points are rated as helpful/harmful/neutral
+2. **Evaluation**: Existing key points are evaluated based on the reasoning trajectories and rated as helpful/harmful/neutral
 3. **Scoring**:
    - Helpful: +1 point
-   - Harmful: -1 point
+   - Harmful: -3 points
-   - Neutral: 0 points
+   - Neutral: -1 point
 4. **Pruning**: Key points with score ≤ -5 are automatically removed
 5. **Injection**: Surviving key points are injected into new sessions